-- These are particularly suitable for children to use as they are lightweight and can be painted or decorated with permanent markers with their name or own design.
+- These are particularly suitable for children to use as they are lightweight.
+They can be painted or decorated with permanent markers with their name or own design.
 It also encourages kids to do the watering for you and nurture their own plants!

 - You can also use the same concept for watering in your organic fertilisers.
 Simply draw a line down the bottom close to the base of the bottle watering can so the children know how much concentrate to add.
 When they reach the line, they stop and fill up with water.
 This is a great exercise for measuring and hand-eye coordination too.

 - These are a fantastic money saving ‘make your own’ idea for schools, parents, kindergartens and early childhood centres to use.

 Affiliate Links: Your support of this site is appreciated!